-We have audited the City of Newport Beach's (the City) compliance with the types of compliance requirements described in the Office of Management and Budget (OMB) Compliance Supplement that could have a direct and material effect on each of the City's major federal programs for the year ended June 30, 2019.
+We have audited the City of Newport Beach 's (the City) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the City's major federal programs for the year ended June 30, 2020.
 The City's major federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.